harryf/comedy/docs/_shows/20190813_Kontiki_13th_August_2019.md

 >
 > The smell.
 >
-> Now, I know that's kind of shocking.
+> Now, I know that's kind of shocking, but it is true.
 >
-> But it is true.
+> Because if a guy likes you, he's going to be like, "Mmm, I am a man."
 >
-> Because if a guy likes you...
+> "Mmm, I've got to get some more of this."
 >
-> He's going to be like...
+> But if a guy likes you, he's going to be on that call going,
 >
-> I am a man.
+> "Fuck!
+What the fuck is this?
+Someone please cut off my hand."
 >
-> I'm going to get some more of this.
+> And for me, I have a beard.
 >
-> But if a guy likes you, he's going to be on that coffee...
+> It takes days for me to wash that shit off.
 >
-> Oh, fuck!
->
-> What the fuck is this?
->
-> Someone please cut off my hand.
->
-> You know, and for me, I have a beard.
->
-> You know, it takes days for me to wash that shit.
->
 > It's like I'm walking around in this pussy helmet.
 >
-> And if I don't like you...
+> And if I don't like you, we're not going to talk again.
 >
-> We're not going to talk again.
->
 > So here's my advice to women.
 >
-> It's like on the day after you've had sex,
+> It's like on the day after you've had sex, you've got to do something,
 >
-> you've got to do something,
+> which I know for most of this generation is very hard because you like texting.
 >
-> which I know for most of this generation is very hard
->
-> because you like texting.
->
 > You've got to call him.
 >
-> You call the guy.
+> You call the guy and you'd be like, "Hey, how are you doing?"
 >
-> And you'd be like, hey, how are you doing?
+> "Listen, I'm just calling quickly because you left something at my place."
 >
-> Listen, I'm just calling quickly
+> "You forgot your phone charger."
 >
-> because, you know, you left something at my place.
->
-> You forgot your phone charger.
->
 > And he's going to have his phone up near his face.
 >
 > And so he's telling the truth because he can smell it.
 >
-> And he's going to be like, if he likes you,
+> And he's going to be like--if he likes you, he's going to be like,
 >
-> he's going to be, yeah, well, thank you.
+> "Yeah, oh, thank you.
+Maybe I can come around this evening and charge up my
 >
-> You know, maybe I can come around this evening
+> phone."
 >
-> and charge up my phone.
->
 > But if he doesn't like you, he's going to be like,
 >
-> yeah, you know, don't worry about it, you know,
+> "Yeah, you know, don't worry about it because I'm getting a new phone anyway.
 >
-> because I'm getting a new phone anyway.
->
 > This one kind of stinks.
+It's over there."
 >
-> It's over there.
+> But the good news is at least you can get over it quickly.
 >
-> But the good news is,
+> So that's my message to you.
 >
-> at least you can get over it quickly.
->
-> So, you know, that's my message to you.
->
 > You guys, you smell great.
 >
-> Okay, ladies and gentlemen,
+> Okay, ladies and gentlemen.
 >
-> Harry doing some clean comedy for you guys.
+> Harry doing some clean comedy for you guys, very nice.
 >
-> Very nice.
+> Okay, ladies and gentlemen, we only have three comics left and these guys are
 >
-> Okay, ladies and gentlemen,
+> great.
 >
-> we only have three comics left,
->
-> and these guys are great.
->
 > I want to bring up the next one without any further ado.
 >
-> Here he is, everybody.
->
-> Adrian Faulkner, give it up!
+> Here he is, everybody, Adrian Folkler!
+Give it up!